To install and run Flutter, your development environment must meet these minimum requirements:

 - If the entry exists, append the full path to

-Note that you have to close and reopen any existing console windows for these changes to take effect.
+You have to close and reopen any existing console windows for these changes to take effect.

 From a console window that has the Flutter directory in the path (see above), run the following command to see if there are any platform dependencies you need to complete the setup: